typesense/gatsby-plugin-typesense/README.md

 The good folks over at Algolia have built and open-sourced [Instantsearch.js](https://github.com/algolia/instantsearch.js) which is a powerful collection of out-of-the-box UI components that you can use to compose interactive search experiences quickly.

 Typesense has an integration with InstantSearch.js (and its [React](https://github.com/algolia/react-instantsearch), [Vue](https://github.com/algolia/vue-instantsearch) and [Angular](https://github.com/algolia/angular-instantsearch) cousins), that lets you use a Typesense cluster with InstantSearch.js.

-Read more on how to use the adapter and build search interfaces [here](https://github.com/typesense/typesense-instantsearch-adapter).

 Here's a quick minimal example of a search interface using react-instantsearch: